 Miss X was the debutante type.
 Matt was the outdoors, unsophisticated type.

-Matt’s idea of a good time was being up to his kneecaps in swamp muck or paddling along an oxbow lake fishing and counting alligators.
+Matt’s idea of a good time was being up to his kneecaps in swamp muck or paddling along an oxbow lake fishing and dodging alligators.

 She drug him to cotillions (whatever those are).
-She made him attend plays and go to dances (even though he wouldn’t dance if you offered him a ton of gold).
+She made him attend plays and go to dances (even though he wouldn’t dance if you offered him the location of your secret fishing hole).
 They attended every kind of church event known to man and one dress-up family gathering after the next.

 He hated it.